chris708/ProdXpiry-project/README.md

 ## Contributions

-Nayana BM, Bharath Monish and Merrin Chacko worked on the PowerPoint Presentation.
+Nayana BM, [Bharath Monish](https://github.com/Bharathm1)Bharath Monish and Merrin Chacko worked on the PowerPoint Presentation.

 Christy Finny worked on the code for the Flutter application.